 - Hip pain, including a dull ache or throbbing pain in the groin or buttock area

 - Difficulty standing and weight bearing

-Although nonsurgical treatment options like medications or using crutches can relieve pain and slow the progression of the disease, the most successful treatment options are surgical.
+Although nonsurgical treatment options like medications or crutches can relieve pain and slow the progression of the disease, the most successful treatments tend to be surgical.
 Patients are good candidates for hip preserving procedures when their osteonecrosis is caught in the very early stages (prior to femoral head collapse).
 Total hip replacement is typically very successful in relieving pain and restoring function for patients.

-Snapping hip syndrome, sometimes called dancer’s hip, occurs when you hear a snapping sound or feel a snapping sensation in your hip when you walk, run, get up from a chair, or swing your leg around.
-For most people, the condition is little more than an annoyance and the only symptom is the snapping sound or sensation itself.
-But for dancers or athletes, snapping hip syndrome symptoms may also include pain and weakness that interfere with performance.
+Snapping hip syndrome, sometimes called dancer’s hip, occurs when you hear a snapping sound or feel a snapping sensation in your hip when you walk, run, get up from a chair, or swing your leg.
+For most people, the condition is little more than an annoyance, with the only symptom the snapping sound or sensation itself.
+For dancers or athletes, however, snapping hip syndrome symptoms may also include pain and weakness that interfere with performance.

 - Physical Therapy

 - Inability to move immediately after a fall

 - Severe pain in your hip or groin

 - Inability to put weight on your leg on the side of your injured hip